ddrone/adventures-in-compilation/README.md

 ## Adventure 7: implement while-loops

-- [ ] Implement conversion through IRs that I have
+- [x] Implement conversion through IRs that I have
+- [ ] Fix liveness analysis to use search for fixed point

 ## Adventure 6: convert LVar to LIf following chapter 5 of Essentials of Compilation